-Hyperpigmentation is one of those annoying skincare concerns that seems to pop out from nowhere—it's as though you just wake up one morning and right there across your forehead, cheeks or chin is a smattering of brown-tinged patches that continue to taunt you every time you get even remotely close to a mirror.
+Hyperpigmentation is one of those annoying skincare concerns that seem to pop up out of nowhere—it's as though you just wake up one morning and right there across your forehead, cheeks, or chin is a smattering of brown-tinged patches that continue to taunt you every time you get even remotely close to a mirror.

-But if you think you can just sit back, let your skin do its thing and soon your complexion will return to a blanket of uniform skin tone once more, get ready for a rude awakening: Hyperpigmentation treatment is going to take a little bit of effort.
-While some types of hyperpigmentation, like the sort that comes after you've popped a rather big spot, will slowly fade, this can still take months.
+But if you think these spots will disappear as effortlessly as they seemed to materialize, get ready for a rude awakening: Hyperpigmentation treatment is going to take a little bit of effort.
+While some types of hyperpigmentation, like the sort that comes after you've popped a rather big pimple, will slowly fade, this can still take months.
 And there are other types (like the kind produced by UV exposure) that will take a little coaxing for it ever to fade.